 from the issue, consider changing the website set up to a sub-folder so all markets can share the same link authority.

-- If different CMSs (or different CMS version) are used across markets and if one of the CMS’s has rendering issues for Googlebot, this can cause issues for that market site to rank properly.
+- If different CMSs (or different CMS versions) are used across markets and if one of the CMS’s has rendering issues for Googlebot, this can cause issues for that market site to rank properly.
 To fix this, ensure all the market sites use the same CMS and are on the same CMS version.
 Ensure there are no rendering issues by using the GSC inspect tool or running the Mobile-Friendly test tool.

 - Using pure machine translations is probably bad.
 It needs to be manually edited by a local human resource.